NathanY3G/rp2040-pio-emulator/README.rst

 2. Limited set of operations supported:

-   * JMP (unconditional and x/y non-zero post-decrement)
+   * JMP (unconditional, x/y equal zero and x/y are non-zero with post-decrement)
    * SET
    * WAIT (IRQ variant not implemented)